 4. Implement your final design

 Once you’ve outlined the problem and come up with some solutions, it’s time to implement your final design.
 Do the new cafeteria procedures solve the problem you outlined in the first step?
 Implementing your new cafeteria procedures may take some tweaking, but in time, you’ll get it right.

 5. Streamline the process with the right software

 One of the easiest ways to improve the cafeteria experience for students and staff is to use a POS system that meets your needs.
 At Vanco, we’ve helped schools and districts across the country streamline their lunch procedures with our software.
-Click here to learn more.
+Check out our school lunch POS Software page to learn more.